charliebarber/OTCIC-SDK/python/examples/README.md

 flask --app python/examples/http_server/app.py run
 ```

+To ping the server, go to: `localhost:5000/rolldice`
+If running on docker, go to `127.0.0.1/rolldice`

 If you have the Collector running as described in the parent directory, this will start logging the results to a `metrics.json` file.